sofiabsilva/learning-path/100DaysOfCode/R02Log.md

 #### :mortar_board: Learning

 **Today's Progress:** Done with the shorts for this week, got a deeper understanding on recursive functions and how to choose what algorithms to use, now onto Pset3.

+### Day 17: September 8, 2018
+#### :mortar_board: Learning & Learning to read Music?

+**Today's Progress:** Started the data structures basics on FCC and the CS50's Pset3, there's a lot to grasp on this one.
+Frist of all I'm learning to read music hahah